-It took a lockdown and a half for many of us to realise that adventure isn’t always a plane ride away.
+Adventure isn’t always a plane ride away.
 Within Singapore, we’ve since unravelled the secrets of Maju Forest, the ins and outs of St John’s and Lazarus Island and of course, the serene trails of Clementi Forest.
-Below, we explore another hidden gem, the Lost Ark: a hidden wooden deck built out of a fallen tree, located along the Green Corridor.
+Below, we explore another hidden gem, the Lost Ark: an obscure wooden deck built out of a fallen tree in Alexandra Forest.

-Like many of the greatest hikes in Singapore, the Lost Ark isn’t easy to find.
+Like many of the best hiking trails in Singapore, the Lost Ark isn’t easy to find.
 On Google Maps, you’ll find it tagged as “The Deck”’ with only a single review and a handful of images to its name.
 Obscure?
 Check.
 Thrilling?
 Check.

 After going past an overhead bridge, turn left and stroll down the scenic paths of the Green Corridor until you arrive at a white mosque – that’s Masjid Hang Jebat, your first landmark.
 Alternatively, you can also drive or take a Grab ride directly to the mosque.